 She's also the co-author with Dr. Dufresne of The Next Step Forward in Word Study and Phonics.
 Just an interesting aside here, the first book to be published was about guided reading, and the phonics book didn't come until a few years later, which I always think is really interesting to think about that sequence.
 This happens a lot with our guided reading gurus.

 I want today to respond to some things that they share in that webinar.
 I think this could be a rather long episode, so we'll probably break it up into several.
 But as you might imagine, the webinar is about refuting some of the things that people are saying, in the science of reading community, about the problems with guided reading.
 Here we go.
 Here's my reaction to this interview.

-Dr. Michele Dufresne: One of the things going on is a lot of talk about the science of reading from the media.
-I think that we have to be really careful about what we're seeing from people that are not actually experts in literacy.
-They are journalists that have read a lot about literacy, and thought about literacy, but they're not necessarily bringing all the background and understanding all the research.
+Dr. Dufresne begins by saying that there's a lot of science of reading talk in the media, and we have to be careful about what we're seeing from people who are not experts - who are journalists.
+They have read a lot about literacy, and thought about literacy, but are not necessarily bringing the right background and understanding the research.

-The media is telling us that science has proven there's just one way of teaching reading effectively, and that's systematic, highly structured phonics.
-But truthfully, the research does not actually back that up.
-We're not sitting here saying... we think phonics is very, very important, but there is no research that's proven there's just one way to do it.
+She says that the media is telling us that science has proven there's just one way of teaching reading effectively, which is systematic, highly structured phonics.
+But truthfully, she says, the research does not back that up.
+She says that she and Richardson think phonics is very important, but there is no research that's proven there's just one way to do it.

 Anna Geiger: Oh, boy.
 That gives us a lot to talk about right out of the gate.
 That was Dr. Michele Dufresne.

 I've got to say, from the very beginning, I get it.
 That's what I said.
 When I first read Emily Hanford's article, At a Loss for Words, which debunks three-cueing, I thought, "What does she know?
 She's a journalist."